awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    Leave these as they are, and below them add the following directives:
 **Note**
-Though shown here on several lines for readability, each of these two directives must be on a single line without spaces between the cipher names\.
+Though shown here on several lines for readability, each of these two directives must be on a single line with only a colon \(no spaces\) between cipher names\.

    ```
    SSLCipherSuite ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305: